openshift/openshift-origin-design/designs/administrator/olm/operand-form-yaml-switching/index.md

 Some resources do not support form editing yet in which case the creation and editing for those resources would be similar to the existing YAML-only behavior with no radio controls to switch to form.

-Note: The footer (Create/Cancel buttons) is intended to always appear on the screen in either the YAML or Form views, in a sticky footer.
+Note: The footer (**Create** and **Cancel** buttons) is intended to always appear on the screen in either the YAML or Form views, in a sticky footer.
 There is a current dev console story intending to make this change for the form view.

 ## Creating Operands in Admin Console